Statue of Queen Victoria, Sydney

-The Statue of Queen Victoria, currently in Sydney, New South Wales, Australia, was made by John Hughes in 1908 and was originally located in Dublin.
+The seated Statue of Queen Victoria, currently in Sydney, New South Wales, Australia, was made by John Hughes in 1908 and was originally located in Dublin.
 Made of bronze, it is situated on the corner of Druitt and George Street in front of the Queen Victoria Building.
 It was the last royal statue to have been erected in Ireland.

+A standing bronze statue of Queen Victoria is located nearby, on Queen's Square.

 Sculpture

 The Queen toured Ireland in April 1900, prompting the Royal Dublin Society to propose a national monument to her.
 Her death nine months later spurred a second burst of enthusiasm.
 John Hughes, instructor in Modelling at the Dublin Metropolitan School of Art, was commissioned to create the statue and moved his studio to Paris to cast the work.
 It was his most important commission to date.
 Almost a decade later, it was unveiled in Dublin, Ireland, in the enclosed courtyard of Leinster House on 17 February 1908.
 At a ceremony with 1000 troops on parade, the Lord Lieutenant declared "we are assembled here to dedicate this noble work of art to the perpetual commemoration of a great personality and a great life."

 The statue shows an effort to portray Victoria Regina as the 'Irish Queen' rather than the 'British Sovereign'.
 She is seated in a low chair rather than an elaborate throne, allowing the artist to contain the figure within a sphere rather than as a towering pillar.
 (Other seated examples place her on a high throne.)
 And she wears a simple coronet rather than the royal or imperial crown...Moreover, the statue portrayed her as the Sovereign Head of the Most Illustrious Order of St Patrick, Ireland's order of chivalry dating from 1783.
 The star on her left breast, and the pendant badge, feature shamrocks, crowned harps, and St Patrick's Cross.
 The St Patrick reference probably backfired.
 It confirmed Ireland's colonial subordination.
 Round her neck the chain alternates the red and white roses of England.

 The statue sat atop a portland stone column, also designed by Hughes, with three sculptural groups to be placed below – "Fame", "Hibernia at Peace" and "Hibernia at War".
 This last group was also known as "Erin and the Dying Soldier" and referred to the loyalty demonstrated by Irish soldiers in the Boer War.